 Cashback At Closing On VA Loans Mortgage Lending Guidelines

-This ARTICLE On Cashback At Closing On VA Loans Mortgage Lending Guidelines Was PUBLISHED On July 31st, 2019
+This article covers Cashback At Closing On VA Loans Mortgage Lending Guidelines

 Multiple times over the past few weeks we have been asked the same question about Cashback At Closing On VA Loans.

 - “Can a veteran receive cash back at closing on a purchase transaction?”

 - The short answer is yes, but there are certain restrictions